FTLam11/larvata_cable/README.md

 compromised and a need to satisfy potentially vastly different modeling needs, a potential solution is to only persist:

-1. user_id: Host application user ID
+1. `user_id`: Host application user ID
-2. application_id: Host application application ID
+2. `application_id`: Host application application ID
-3. data: JSON type column containing arbitrary data sourced from host application
+3. `data`: JSON type column containing arbitrary data sourced from host application

+Must assume that LarvataCable does nothing with the host application supplied `data`.
+The reasoning is this data cannot be relied upon to be the source of truth, since the data originates from the host application.
+Jury is still out for this field.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).